Revolutionary Workers' Party (Philippines): Splinter groups

 The members from Central Mindanao bolted early due to the lack of unity among them on joining the RPM–P, and instead formed themselves into the Peoples' Communist Party of Mindanao.
 On the question of leadership, Lagman was asked by the party to serve as its provisional chairman, which he rejected, preferring to concentrate on working aboveground through the BMP and Sanlakas.
 Tabara then took up the role, but failed to do so when he was arrested, along with Nilo de la Cruz (Sergio Romero) in October 1996.
 This debacle ignited a split between Lagman and the rest of the MMRPC and the ABB led by de la Cruz, leaving the former with the aboveground formations at his disposal, which later formed the bulk of the Partido ng Manggagawang Pilipino and its derivative parties.
 The latter, collectively known as the "Bloke", remained with the RPM–P until they decided to disengage from the founding congress after ousting de la Cruz.
 This formation became the Philippine Marxist–Leninist Party.

 The party's Central Mindanao branch which rejoined earlier, broke off in 2001 after a disagreement with the national leadership during the peace talks with the national government.
 The Revolutionary Workers' Party – Mindanao (RPM–M) has been the Philippine section of the Fourth International since 2003.
-At the same time, party members in Luzon not alligned with Tabara and de la Cruz split and formed an organization called Balaraw.
+At the same time, party members in Luzon not aligned with Tabara and de la Cruz split and formed an organization called Balaraw.

 In April 2007, the RPM–P experienced another serious split in its ranks when de la Cruz, who succeeded Tabara as party chairman after the latter's assassination in 2004, expelled Central Committee members Ma.
 Veronica Tabara (Inca), Joseph Stephen Paduano (Carapali Lualhati), and Ariel Sumandar (Suk).
 Paduano, as vice-chairman, retorted that the process was "illegitimate" since expulsions can only be done through a party congress.
 In response, the Tabara–Paduano group convened a separate congress wherein they expelled de la Cruz as chairman and nine other Central Committee members, and had the former replaced by Fidel Nava (Tabara).
 The faction liquidated themselves as a party and was transformed into the Kapatiran Para sa Progresong Panlipunan, Inc. (Kapatiran).